vishandi/tp/docs/UserGuide.md

 | `Mm`   | M minutes         | `20m`   |
 | `H`    | H hours           | `3`     |
 * DURATION **must be less than 336hours (2 weeks)**
-* RECUR_FREQUENCY, if provided, must be one of the following values:
+* RECUR_FREQUENCY, if provided, must be one of the following values (not case-sensitive:

 | Value           | Frequency |
 |-----------------|-----------|